natachaS/kickjunior/README.md

 # kickjunior [![Build Status](https://travis-ci.org/natachaS/kickjunior.svg?branch=master)](https://travis-ci.org/natachaS/kickjunior)
-A REPL version of Kickstarter built with the latest version of Node.js v5.4.1 (works with stable versions of Node v0.12 or newer).
+A command line version of Kickstarter built with the latest version of Node.js v5.4.1 (works with stable versions of Node v0.12 or newer).
 The application was built following specified requirements and is using an in-memory data store.